firebase/quickstart-js/firestore/angular-rewrite/README.md

  1. [Node.Js](https://nodejs.org/en/download) Version 16.0 or higher
  2. [Java](https://jdk.java.net/) JDK version 11 or higher.

-## Setup and run the app locally with emulators:
+## Configure and run the app locally with emulators:

 Follow these steps to setup and run the quickstart: